Children's Mental Health Week: How Learning Outside Improves Wellbeing

-With our Edible Playgrounds, children are given the chance to learn about growing, greenery and eating healthy via our lively, interactive and multi-sensory gardens.
-Most importantly, pupils have the opportunity to learn outside in the fresh air and we all know that spending time outside is good for both the mind and body.
+This week is Children's Mental Health Week, and the theme is ‘My Voice Matters’.
+Listening to the voices of pupils has been an integral part of our work in planning and building Edible Playgrounds in schools (one of our Trees for Schools initiatives).
+With access to green spaces, children are given the chance to learn about growing, greenery and eating healthy via our lively, interactive and multi-sensory gardens.
+Most importantly, pupils have the opportunity to learn outside in the fresh air and connect with nature.

 86%